 Climate change represents one of the greatest environmental, social and economic threats facing the planet.
 The European Union is committed to working constructively for a global agreement to control climate change, and is leading the way by taking ambitious action of its own.

-The CIT team is working towards this goal by supporting the IMCORE project, which is the Innovative Management for Europe’s Changing Coastal Resource.
-The CIT team is currently developing a methodology and software to aid Coastal Managers across NW Europe to visualise flooding scenarios and preventative measures.
+The MTU team is working towards this goal by supporting the IMCORE project, which is the Innovative Management for Europe’s Changing Coastal Resource.
+The MTU team is currently developing a methodology and software to aid Coastal Managers across NW Europe to visualise flooding scenarios and preventative measures.

 As part of its work the team produced the flooding scenario mock-up, shown below, 6 weeks before the flooding events of November 2009, using software developed for the project by William Lynn.